imxiaoxiaohh/project-showcase/README.md

 # Math Formula Recognizer
-A CNN based system for recognizing handwritten mathematical formulas and converting them to LaTeX or ASCII.
+A CNN based system for recognizing handwritten mathematical formulas and converting them to LaTeX or String.

 ## Project Overview